kevikoech/blender_addon_tutorial/reference_api_usage.rst

 So the next step is to find out where to access objects, go down to the bottom of the page to the **References** section, for objects there are many references, but one of the most common places to access objects is via the context.

-In this case there are a few entries - for general use the ``bpy.context.active_object`` is fine, most of the other object members depend on the current mode.
-(CB: GIVEN THE REFERENCES SECTION HAS 100 LINKS, HOW WOULD THE USER KNOW TO PICK bpy.context.active_object?
-ALSO, CAN YOU GIVE AN EXAMPLE OF DIFFERENT MODES?)
+It's easy to be overwhelmed at this point since there ``Object`` get referenced in so many places - modifiers, functions, textures and constraints.

+But if you want to access any data the user has selected you typically only need to check the ``bpy.context`` references.

+Even then, in this case there are quite a few though if you read over these - most are mode specific.
+If you happen to be writing a tool that only runs in weight paint mode, then using ``weight_paint_object`` would be appropriate.
+However to access an item the user last selected, look for the ``active`` members, Having access to a single active member the user selects is a convention in Blender: eg. ``active_bone``, ``active_pose_bone``, ``active_node`` ... and in this case we can use - ``active_object``.

-So now we have enough information to find the location of the current object.
+So now we have enough information to find the location of the active object.

 .. code-block:: python